real-artswan/text2dict/README.md

-# Extracts dictionary from text
+# Extracts dictionary from a text
 It coverts a text file to a CSV dictionary table

 Requirements: nltk package, to install do `pip install nltk`